What is Ikigai? Meaning, Chart and How to find yours

 What is Ikigai?

-Japan, and the island Okinawa in particular, are such a region.
-A factor that plays an important role in the health and vitality of the residents of Okinawa is to have ‘a goal’ in their lives: ‘ikigai‘.
+Japan, and the island Okinawa in particular, is such a region.
+A factor that plays an important role in the health and vitality of the residents of Okinawa is to have ‘a goal’ in their lives: “ikigai”.

 ‘Ikigai’ is a concept which originated in the Japanese culture that, simply put, means ‘your reason to get out of bed in the morning’.
 In French, it is called ‘raison d’être’.
-Ikigai is a combination of the words ‘iki‘, which means life or living, and the word ‘kai‘ (pronounced as gai), which represents value, effect, result or usefulness.
+Ikigai is a combination of the words ‘iki‘, meaning life or living, and the word ‘kai‘ (pronounced as gai), which represents value, effect, result or usefulness.
+This results in ikigai literally meaning the value of your life.

 Ikigai diagram elements